 Funded by the Mark Hughes Foundation, Dr Fay was named as the inaugural recipient of a three-year HMRI Mid-Career Research Fellowship, dedicated to brain cancer.
 In addition, Dr Fay won a prize from the Royal Australian and New Zealand College of Radiologists (RANZCR) for his research study on predicting toxicity from radiation therapy, and this was also published in the International Journal of Radiation Oncology Biology and Physics.

-Dr Fay has carried out extensive research with a particular focus on brain tumours and the development of new imaging and treatment techniques and is the principal investigator in a number of international cancer trials and collaborations with Canada, the UK and Germany.
+- Dr Fay's research interests include lung and neuro-oncology with a focus on brain tumours.
+He is the principal investigator in a number of international cancer trials and collaborations with Canada, the UK and Germany.
 His research spans across several modalities including PET imagery, MRI imaging and developing multiplexed neuro-imaging techniques.
 Dr Fay is a lead researcher in an NCIC trial into brain tumour treatment in elderly patients.